Governors as at 6th August 2021

 Simon was born in Shropshire, but moved to Abingdon at the age of 10 to attend Abingdon School, so feels his roots are really in the town.
 On leaving school, Simon joined a local firm of Estate Agents and Surveyors, working there for 10 years before leaving to set up Thomas Merrifield in Abingdon, he is now with Carter Jonas.
-He is hoping that his skills in this areas will assist the Charity with its property interests.
+Simon’s skills in this area serve him well in his role as Governor in Charge of Property.
 He lives close to Albert Park with his wife and can often be seen in the park with his dog.
 He has two adult children.
 In his spare time, Simon is a keen cyclist and his other interests include motor racing, travel, food and wine, architecture and buildings.